Vietnam.vn - Nền tảng quảng bá Việt Nam

 With positive changes from the FDI sector, ADB believes that the international community has strong confidence in Vietnam's economic prospects.

-According to ADB, foreign direct investment (FDI) commitments increased by 32.6%, while disbursement increased by 8.1% year-on-year, demonstrating the international community's strong confidence in Vietnam's economic prospects.
+According to ADB, foreign direct investment (FDI) commitments increased by 32.6%, while disbursement increased by 8.1% year-on-year, showing the international community's strong confidence in Vietnam's economic prospects.

-Public investment disbursement also reached the highest level since 2018, reaching 31.7% of the annual plan and increasing by 19.8% over the same period last year.
+Public investment disbursement also reached the highest level since 2018, reaching 31.7% of the yearly plan and increasing by 19.8% over the same period last year.

 ADB also said that boosting exports to cope with tariff instability has boosted trade growth, but growth may slow down in the short term due to pressure from this US tariff policy.

-Recently, the World Bank (WB) also adjusted down its forecast for Vietnam's GDP growth to 5.8% for 2025 and 6.1% for 2026.
-The WB said that the adjustment reflects the impact of increased trade barriers, weakening global economic prospects, as well as declining confidence in the areas of consumption, investment and exports.
+Recently, the World Bank (WB) also revised down its forecast for Vietnam's GDP growth to 5.8% for 2025 and 6.1% for 2026.
+WB said the adjustment reflects the impact of increased trade barriers, weakening global economic prospects, as well as declining confidence in the areas of consumption, investment and export.

 The International Monetary Fund (IMF) forecasts Vietnam's GDP growth to reach 5.4% in 2025 and decrease to 4% in 2026.